SAP-samples/teched2023-AD272/exercises/1_SAPBuildApps/README.md

 Create a new SAP Build Apps project from the lobby.
 Select Create -> Build an Application -> Web & Mobile Application.
 Name it Riskmanagement *Your AD272 user id* like **Risk Management AD272-123**

-From within an open SAP Build Apps project, make sure the project is saved.
-Then go to the upper-right corner, select the 3 dots and then **Replace** -- this import replaces and deletes the current content of the project.
+Open your project and then go to the upper-right corner, select the 3 dots and then **Replace** -- this import replaces and deletes the current content of the project.

 Select the `zig.gpg` file and click **Replace**.